 In order to create the training maps, we proceed as follows.
 We select an intermediate value of redshift and obtain the estimated uncertainty map for each of the four smoothing scales mentioned above.
 The uncertainty map is obtained by applying \Cref{alg:2} to all pixels in the observed sky.
-This map represents the typical distance from each pixel to filaments of the bootstrapping simulation, when doing the algorithm at a certain smoothing scale.
-Let $x_{n,s}$ be the value of this typical distance at the pixel $n=1...N$ and smoothing scale labeled by $s=1...S$, where $S=4$ in our case.
+This map represents the typical distance from each pixel to filaments of the bootstrapping simulation, when using the algorithm at a certain smoothing scale.
+Let $x_{n,s}$ be the value of this typical distance at the pixel $n=1...N$ and smoothing scale labelled by $s=1...S$, where $S=4$ in our case.
 We combine all the maps into $\bar{x}_n$ with the following expression:

-This expression can be understood as an arithmetic average of the four scales, where each size is normalized to unit mean in order to give the same importance to all scales.
-Then, the result of the average is denormalized to the original scale by multiplying it with the global average, so the final result $\bar{x}_n$ is given in units of degrees, as the original $x_{n,s}$.
-More complex expressions are possible, such as giving different weights to different scales; in practice, however, they do not significantly affect the filament reconstruction.
+This expression can be understood as an arithmetic average of the four scales, where each size is normalised to unit mean in order to give the same importance to all scales.
+Then, the result of the average is denormalised to the original scale by multiplying it with the global average, so that the final result $\bar{x}_n$ is given in units of degrees, as in the original $x_{n,s}$.
+More complex expressions are possible, such as giving different weights to different scales; however, in practice they do not significantly affect the filament reconstruction.

 In principle, this procedure could be done for all $284$ redshift slices instead of using it to train a gradient boosting algorithm.
-However, this would be computationally unfeasible, since it requires the application of \Cref{alg:1} a total of $401$ times per redshift slice ($100$ different bootstrap simulation times $4$ scales, and $1$ final computation in order to obtain the filaments), plus the computation of millions of pair-wise distances between points on the sphere.
+However, this would be computationally unfeasible, because it requires the application of \Cref{alg:1} a total of $401$ times per redshift slice ($100$ different bootstrap simulation times $4$ scales, and $1$ final computation in order to obtain the filaments), plus the computation of millions of pair-wise distances between points on the sphere.
 By training a machine learning algorithm, we reduce this computation to only $5$ per slice ($1$ times $4$ scales in order to compute the input values and $1$ final computation in order to obtain the filaments).
 Training the algorithm has other advantages, such as a more robust detection at higher redshift, with less data.